GlobalGamer2015/Odysee-Discord-Live-Notification-Bot/README.md

 I have included a default config.json that you will need to rename to 'config.json'.

 In order to use the bot, type 'npm install' then 'nodemon' in the terminal or you can set it to run by itself 24/7 using [PM2](https://www.npmjs.com/package/pm2).

-## 8/20/21 Update
-This bot now supports multiple discords.
-The official version of the bot is hosted on [Odysee Chatter](https://www.odysee-chatter.com) server.
-If you would like to use the official version, go [here](https://www.odysee-chatter.com).